COVID-19 Advice & Information

 - clean and disinfect frequently touched objects and surfaces

 To find out current, up to date information about the spread of the Coronavirus, please visit this link:

 As a school, we follow Government advice and instruction regarding the Coronavirus.
 We will regularly update parents about our plans via this website page and through our social media platforms.
 If parents have any questions, please do contact us directly via the school office.
 Whilst children and staff are at the school, we are doing everything that we can to ensure that no infection happens.
-Children and staff are encouraged regularly to wash their hands throughout the day and full cleaning takes place daily as it should.
-Disinfectant spray is used on door handles and other objects that are commonly touched.
+Children and staff are encouraged regularly to wash their hands throughout the day and full cleaning takes place daily as it should, including a full deep clean every Friday afternoon.
+Disinfectant spray is used throughout the day on door handles and other objects that are commonly touched.
 Social Distancing measures are in place.
 We are continually educating the children about the virus to make them aware but we do not panic the children un-necessarily.